Turkish PM Erdogan says Turkey does not want war

-ISTANBUL (Reuters) - Prime Minister Tayyip Erdogan said on Thursday that Turkey would never want to start a war and parliament had authorized foreign deployment of troops as a deterrent after the fatal Syrian shelling of southeast Turkey.
+ISTANBUL, Oct 4 (Reuters) - Prime Minister Tayyip Erdogan said on Thursday that Turkey would never want to start a war and parliament had authorised foreign deployment of troops as a deterrent after the fatal Syrian shelling of southeast Turkey.

 “We could never be interested in something like starting a war,” Erdogan told reporters at a news conference.